Book A Table

-For the month of December we will be partnering with StreetSmart for their yearly fundraising to fight homelessness.
+For the month of November and December we will be partnering with StreetSmart for their yearly fundraising to fight homelessness.

-With December being a month to eat out and be merry we all want to take the time to give back and help those who don’t have the safety and comfort of somewhere to call home at Christmas.
+With this time of you being a month to eat out and be merry we all want to take the time to give back and help those who don’t have the safety and comfort of somewhere to call home at Christmas.
 Every time you dine with us a discretionary donation will be added to the bill which will go to StreetSmart to help them tackle the issues.

 Ahead of the partnership we caught up with StreetSmart’s Director, Glenn Pougnet, who kindly answered a few questions about StreetSmart and homelessness.